-This seaside strollway, is a great place to experience what makes PV so Mexican.
-In the past, the local social life in town centered around the main square, then later in the 1930's along the malecon.
-Just so you know a "Malecón" is the Spanish name for a "esplanade along a waterfront".
+This seaside stroll is a great place to experience what makes PV so Mexican.
+In the past, the local social life in town centered around the main square, then later in the 1930's along the Malecon.
+Just so you know a "Malecón" is the Spanish name for an "esplanade along a waterfront".

 This promenade was recently renovated, even though some call it a boardwalk, there are no boards here...
-Once you visit it, it'll become one of your favorite spots in town and will be on of the best memories you'll take back home of us.
-The colors, tradition, art and just plain ol’ beauty will make a lasting impression.
+Once you visit it, it'll become one of your favorite spots in town and will be on of the best memories you'll take back home.
+The colors, tradition, art and just plain old beauty will make a lasting impression.

 Though it officially starts by Hotel Rosita on the north side (the millennium Statue), you can continue a bit more along the edge of the sea for some blocks north, on the south side it ends officially by the amphitheater (Esplanada Aquiles Serdán), but now you can also continue along, what is known as "Malecon II", all the way to the Cuale river and further south to Old Vallarta and Los Muertos Beach, crossing a pedestrian bridge over the Cuale River & island - also a great place to jog in the mornings.

 The wider “esplanade” makes space for more in every sense, now even the sidewalk you stroll upon gives way to art.
-You'll now enjoy the impressive and beautiful statues of this open air museum/art gallery every blocks along the promenade, and the intricate designs with Huichol motifs on the ground itself too.
+You'll now enjoy the impressive and beautiful statues of this open-air museum/art gallery every block along the promenade, and the intricate designs with Huichol motifs on the ground itself too.

-During the afternoon and night, both locals and visitors, arrive to enjoy the activities and promenade along the edge of the sea, there’s lots to do, see and enjoy.
-Lots of vendors offering art, souvenirs, balloons, toys, drinks and food, renting or lending out bikes, skateboarders, sketch artists, you name it, there's lots going on.
+During the afternoon and night, both locals and visitors, arrive to enjoy the activities and promenade along the edge of the sea, there are lots of things to do, see and enjoy.
+Lots of vendors offering art, souvenirs, balloons, toys, drinks, and food, renting or lending out bikes, skateboarders, sketch artists, you name it, there is so much to enjoy there.